roidelapluie/blog/content/articles/paludis.md

 Title: The Paludis package manager
 Category: Linux
-Tags: exherbo
+Tags: exherbo, packaging
-Slug: paludis, packages
+Slug: paludis

 This weekend, the [Fosdem](http://fosdem.org) was still full of geeks and a lot of discussions happened.
 [Package managers](http://www.slideshare.net/dberkholz/is-distributionlevel-package-management-obsolete)